IATI/IATI-Datastore/README.markdown

 IATI Datastore
 ==============

-The International Aid Transparency Initiative (IATI) aims to make aims to make information about aid spending easier to access.
+The International Aid Transparency Initiative (IATI) aims to make information about aid spending easier to access.
 To this end, they publish the [IATI standardd](http://iatistandard.org) and keep a [registry of data that form](http://www.iatiregistry.org).